ramseyzhan/AR-Furniture-Android/README.md

 Gradle files handle the external library dependencies and project settings that the app utilize.

 ***Instructions:***
+Before running, make sure to have an android phone with debug mode enabled or have an emulator ready to go.

+You should be able to pull from the repo and it should automatically have download the tools and assets required.
+Once there is a successful build, you can run it on an android phone or an emulator of your choice.

 When you start the application (build and run the app on HomePage.java), you would be on the home page and view the products as a guest.